Sharjah Biennale15) Thinking Historically in the Present_2023. 2. 7 ~6.11 (UAE)

 On the floor are shredded banknotes, piled high like a sand dune, representing the hidden desire of capital. beautiful to look at, but never enough to sate desire.

-Viewers can use a divice instaaled by work ro send the shredded banknotes flying into air, satirizing the sending of flyers from South to the North, which continues to this day.
+Viewers can use a device installed at work to send the shredded banknotes flying into the air, satirizing the sending of flyers from South to the North, which continues to this day.

 DSC03237.jpg

 A vintage lottery machine was installed in this work.
-When the audience slowly turns the handle of the machine, the shrreded money is blown away in space.
-It was inspired by the fact that South Korea' activists regularly bundles dollars with North Korean flyers and sends them out in balloons to North Korea.
+When the audience slowly turns the handle of the machine, the shredded money is blown away into space.
+It was inspired by the fact that South Korean activists regularly bundle dollars with North Korean flyers and send them out in balloons to North Korea.

 North Korea brainwashes its residents with 'Paradise on Earth' propaganda, but South Korea is also tempting them with capitalism.
 This temptation, like a mirage in the desert, makes them think of capitalism as a paradise.